enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 ---

-Returns value of the input rounded down.
+Returns the value of the input rounded down.

 ;;;;;